Modular Home Consultant - Gary Frantz

 Design for your new modular home will start by determining the Wind Zone, Thermal Zone and Roof Load Zone of your building site.
 All of these must be incorporated in the design from the start, and incorporated into any engineering phase of the design.
 When planning a modular home, you will want layouts for any attached garages, porches or decks as they are included in the modular home design. is very important that you catalog what you want to plan into the home so it can be determined that these will be included into your plan.
 There is no limit to the square footage of your plan with modular homes; currently we see designs as big as 1500 to 3000 square feet built in 32 modules, with your typical range between 4 to 6 thousand sq ft in ten to twelve modules.
 All of the home designs Express Modular makes available are created this way, including our modular log homes and our many enviro-friendly home options.

 Construction of Your Modular Home

-Once the assembly of the sections is done and they're delivered to your home site we begin the key step of your home’s installation - the placing of the modules by the installation crew using construction crane gear.
-Once these are placed, the last phase of the installation will be the completion of installing utilities, painting, installation of all the flooring, and the create of your appliances.
+Once the assembly of the sections is complete and they're delivered to your home site we begin the key step of your home’s installation - the placing of the modules by the installation crew using construction crane gear.
+Once these are placed, the last phase of the installation will be the finishing of installing utilities, painting, installation of all the flooring, and the create of your appliances.
 Cleansing and tests makes sure everything is in good condition and that the final inspections as well as occupancy permits can be completed.
-Normally, all the outer perimeter driveway, porches, paths and decking are installed to finish the project and then the home is set for occupancy.
+Commonly, all the outer perimeter driveway, porches, paths and decking are installed to finish the project and then the home is set for occupancy.